-The common bean is an herbaceous annual legume original from Central and South America.
-Although this plant is among world’s oldest cultivated crops, it was only around 1500 that beans firstly appeared in Europe thanks to Portuguese and Spanish navigators that imported them from Latin America.
-While, at the beginning of 1600 beans were mainly consumed by rich noble classes, during the following centuries this legume has become a very popular cooking ingredient as it was easy to grow, affordable and particularly rich in protein.
+The common bean is an annual herbaceous legume original from Central and South America.
+Although this plant is among the world’s oldest cultivated crops, it was only around 1500 that beans firstly appeared in Europe thanks to Portuguese and Spanish navigators that imported them from Latin America.
+While at the beginning of 1600 beans were mainly consumed by wealthy noble classes, during the following centuries this legume has become a very popular cooking ingredient as it was easy to grow, affordable and particularly rich in protein.

 All beans varieties are very nutritious, rich in vitamin A, B, C and E and they contain minerals and trace elements such as potassium, iron, calcium, zinc and phosphorus.
 Beans are also rich in lecithin, a phospholipid that promotes the emulsification of fats, preventing their accumulation in the blood and thereby reducing cholesterol levels.

-Because of their low glycaemic index, which promotes a gradual absorption of carbohydrates by the body, beans are particularly suitable for diabetics.
+Because of their low glycaemic index, which promotes gradual absorption of carbohydrates by the body, beans are particularly suitable for people with diabetes.
 Furthermore, they are low in fat and high in protein, properties that make them a valid alternative to meat consumption by providing a balanced diet, in particular the ratio between carbohydrates, lipids and proteins.

 MAIAORGANIC Beans selection: